CODESWITHA/MINIGAMES/README.md

   JavaScript

   When writing the code for JavaScript, I tried to excute the DRY rule as much as I could.
 This means turning code into functions when I had repeated a block of function code more than once

+## Summary

   Overall I am happy with the way the project turned out.
 Using Vanilla JavaScript I did encounter a few hiccups however with the use of stackoverflow, and tutorials on youtube I managed to overcome them.

   Going forward I will like to learn more about other Vanilla JavaScript logic that I can use to build small projects as well as looking into CSS Grids. this will help me with making responsive designing much smoother and easier for me.

+## Contributions
+ This code and design was inspired by Jonas Schmedtmann in his Morden JavaScript course on Udemy.
+I have wrote the main parts of code by myself with some influence and help from Jonas' tutorials